 Training involves providing a good supporting material for the pipevine to cling on.
 They are often left to grow near a fence, a wall, or a trellis that are strong enough to support the plant’s weight and help break strong winds with minimal damage.

 Furthermore, pruning goes hand in hand with training.
 By removing dead plant parts and outgrowths, the vine retains its shape while promoting the growth of new shoots.

 Regular pruning is done during late winter because the perennial vines become dormant and might not be able to sustain much foliage.
 Aside from this regular schedule, the Dutchman’s pipe vine may be pruned as often as needed.

 The Dutchman’s pipe vine is propagated in two major ways, by seeds and stem cuttings.
 If sowing seeds is the chosen method, harvest time is during the last weeks of summer.

 Check the capsules if they have dried up and cracked open, then collect the seeds.
 After doing so, sow them indoors in seed beds or containers.
 Gradually expose the seedlings to sunlight and warm environments.

 On the other hand, stem cuttings are preferred by many due to faster results.
-Cuttings of healthy, mature and actively growing stems are collected during spring.
+Cuttings of healthy, mature and actively growing stems are collected during early spring.
 Then, the cut tips are submerged in a transparent or glass container with water to let them develop roots.
 Clear containers are recommended to see when the cuttings are ready to be planted.

 After the plant has developed a good root system, plant it in well-drained soil and water frequently until established.